5 Simple Steps to Improve Wi-Fi Speeds

 3. Position your router correctly

-Many businesses keep their wireless router in a room with other office tech like the modem or the server.
+Many businesses keep their wireless router in a room with another office tech like the modem or the server.
 Unfortunately, this may be the worst place to keep your router.
 Not only do the walls block the signal, but nearby technology may cause interference.

 Instead, position your router in an area where it can send the clearest signal to the greatest number of users.
 You can even consider mounting the router on a wall or in a corner by the ceiling for better coverage.
 From this position, the router can transmit a stronger signal as it doesn’t have to go through as many impenetrable obstructions, like walls or equipment.